 - TAGR offers an extra twist on the usual tourism app since it has created a global public gallery for art.

 - App users can go on self-guided art tours around the city by scanning street art which is identified using Image Recognition.
 Cool features include scanning murals to obtain printed t-shirts with the same pattern.

 - Art galleries can promote their events within the TAGR app and drive footfall to physical locations.

 #3 Travel businesses can find inspiration in Tagxy, where “Tripadvisor meets Facebook” with AR

 - The best way to think of Tagxy is as an “augmented Tripadvisor”.
 It lets app users create and share AR content in the real world, which makes it much more engaging than apps where the people can only ‘consume’ experiences.

 - Users tag objects such as store signs or posters with an emoticon or a video, which other users can then scan to unlock content.

 - Gamification was built into the experience by including scavenger hunts and storytelling.
 Tourism businesses and destinations could develop a similar idea to attract and educate visitors.

-These were just 3 quick examples out of thousands of possible experiences that you can create with Augmented Reality and Image Recognition, tailored to your business profile.
+These were just 3 quick examples out of thousands of possible experiences that you can create to mimic Pokémon Go Augmented Reality experience with AR and Image Recognition, tailored to your business profile.